BTBurke/twilio-voice/README.md

 ### Configuration

 Configuration is done via environment variables.
 If you're handy on the command line, you know how to do this.
-If not, open a file in a text editor and call it env.sh.
+If not, open a file in a text editor and call it `env.sh`.
 Enter the following details:

 ```
 export MAILGUN_PUBLIC_KEY="your MG public key"